 Mathematics at Balliol College

 The Mathematical sciences form one of the largest subject groups at Balliol, and have been studied ever since the foundation of the College in 1263.
 Mathematical discoveries made by former students of Balliol include the famous approximation to n! found by James Stirling, the discovery of fractals by Henry J.S.
-Smith, and the solutions of Einstein’s equations for the universe developed by Geoffrey Walker.
-More Presidents of the London Mathematical Society studied at Balliol than at all the other Oxford colleges put together, and one of our current tutors, Frances Kirwan, was President 2003-2005.
+Smith, and the exact solutions of Einstein’s field equations developed by Geoffrey Walker.
+Many Presidents of the London Mathematical Society studied at Balliol, and Professor Frances Kirwan FRS, who was a Tutor at Balliol until her appointment as Savilian Professor of Geometry in 2018, was President 2003-2005.

 There is a flourishing Mathematics society (BUMS: Balliol Undergraduate Maths Society), which helps introduce new Mathematics students to the College and also organises an annual dinner with a guest mathematical speaker.
 There is a large community of mathematicians at Balliol, including our undergraduates, many Masters and DPhil students, the Tutors (listed below), and Research Fellows.

-Number of places at Balliol: 5-8 (for Mathematics only; Joint Schools have separate allocations of places)
+Number of places at Balliol: 5-8 (for Mathematics and Mathematics & Statistics only; Joint Schools have separate allocations of places)

 Read more about the teaching at Balliol in each of the three years of the course here.